techgeek68/AWS-Command-Line-Interface-CLI-Complete-Guide/aws_cli_guide.md

    - Returns temporary credentials (AccessKeyId, SecretAccessKey, SessionToken).

-   - You use these creds to act as the role, not as your IAM user.
+   - You use these creds to act in the role, not as your IAM user.

 Commonly used for:

    - Cross-account access (jump into another AWS account).

-   - Privilege separation (use low-privilege user + assume a role for admin tasks).
+   - Privilege separation (use a low-privilege user + assume a role for admin tasks).

    - MFA enforcement (if the trust policy requires MFA).